ffxblue/interview-tests/test/weather-widget.md

 layout: test
 title:  Weather Widget
 ---
-The purpose of this exercise is for us to get a sense of how you would approach designing and implementing a simple Javascript widget, before we get you in for an interview.
+The purpose of this exercise is for us to get a sense of your ability to accurately translate a design into quality HTML/CSS and how you would approach designing and implementing a simple Javascript widget.
 We've tried to focus on something that shows how you would structure a front end solution.

 There is no time limit, but we expect most applicants to spend roughly 3 hours working on the test.
 Once complete please share your repository, forward a zip file of the source code and dependencies, or use a service like Dropbox to share the file.